Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 ### Start a relayer (backend)

-The app builder can host a relayer to handle request from frontend and relay transactions.<br/>
+The app builder can host a relayer to handle a request from the frontend and post transactions to the blockchain.<br/>
-Also it can provide proving keys for frontend prover.
+Also, it can provide proving keys for frontend prover.

 :::info
 Relayer is optional for a unirep application. <br/>